 Wildlife animals live in extreme conditions and must tolerate the cold and darkness

 Welcome to wildlife heaven!
-The remote yet accessible islands of Svalbard are like no where else on Earth - halfway between Norway and the North Pole, and teeming with wildlife that have adpated to endure the exteme conditions, particularly the snow-laden, dark winters.
+The remote yet accessible islands of Svalbard are like nowhere else on Earth - halfway between Norway and the North Pole, and teeming with wildlife that have adapted to endure the extreme conditions, particularly the snow-laden, dark winters.
 Polar bears and walrus are just some of the species you may lay your eyes upon during an expedition with Hurtigruten.

-During an expedition, we wait patiently with baited breath and all eyes scouting through binoculars.
+During an expedition on your cruise to Svalbard, we wait patiently with baited breath and all eyes scouting through binoculars.
 A sense of anticipation lingers in the air as we cruise the high Arctic.
 Our chances of spotting the polar bear increase when the marine mammal is close to or even in water.
 When there’s drift ice, there’s a chance the polar bear uses this as a platform into the sea.
 In very rare occasions dead whales or walrus drift ashore to Svalbard’s beaches.
 These tend to attract all kinds of wildlife – including polar bears.

 While there are no guarantees of spotting polar bears, we act as polar opportunists - our expeditions are dictated by the elements, we scurry to make landings in prime locations, and we strive to offer up-close encounters with wildlife.
 With our ‘polar bear radars’ turned on, it’s likely our heightened senses are more alert to observe other wildlife such as birds and other marine mammals.

 Photo: Rinie van Meurs, Heike Konrad, Dr. Henry Bauer, Arnau Ferrer and Andrea Hermle

 Since the protection of walrus in 1952 the Svalbard population has grown from being decimated down to only a few animals, to a strong population with several haul outs scattered around the whole archipelago.